jeanwsr/mokit-doc-mdbook/src/chap4-4.md

 ## 4.4.4 ist
 Request the use of the i-th strategy.
 Default is 0.
 This means: (1) if the spin of the target molecule is singlet, MOKIT will call the Gaussian software to perform RHF and UHF computations, then determine whether to change 'ist' to 1 or 3.
 If the EUHF = ERHF, ist will be changed to 3.
 If EUHF < ERHF, ist will become 1.
 (2) if not singlet, ist will be changed to 1 immediately.

 For simple organic molecules which have multireference characters (like diradicals), the UHF performed by MOKIT (calling Gaussian) can always find the lowest (and stable) UHF solution.
 But for complicated systems like binuclear transition metal complex, there often exist multiple UHF solutions.
 And the UHF solution found by MOKIT is not necessarily the lowest one.
 In this case you are recommended to do UHF computations by yourself and use ist=1 to read in the Gaussian .fch file.
 See a practical guide for advanced UHF computations on http://gaussian.com/afc/.
-If you can read Chinese, you are recommended to read Sobereva’s blog http://sobereva.com/82.
+If you can read Chinese, you are recommended to read Sobereva's blog http://sobereva.com/82.

 Currently, there are 7 allowed values for ist:
 0: meaning that if RHF wave function is stable, use strategy 3; otherwise use strategy 1